Untitled-1

 Patients with CTS commonly report "numbness" or "tingling" in the fingers.
 Some patients feel that the fingertips are “asleep” or report "poor circulation" in the hands.
 Symptoms are often worse at night and people tend to shake their hands for relief.
 Some patients report increased symptoms while gripping a steering wheel.
 Dropping objects, clumsiness with the hands, or a weak grip are also common complaints.
 Some people also report pain in the forearm, wrist or fingers.
 In severe cases, the muscles at the base of the thumb (thenar muscles) can become weak and atrophy, sometimes permanently.
 See image below.

 Often the diagnosis can be made on the basis of your symptoms, medical history, and physical examination.
-An electrodiagnostic study (nerve conduction study and/or electromyogram) can be ordered to confirm the diagnosis.
+An electrodiagnostic study (nerve conduction study, EMG) or diagnostic ultrasound can be ordered to confirm the diagnosis.

 Carpal Tunnel Syndrome